 Admission to the school during the school year depends on whether or not there are places available.
 All year groups at the school have 70 places.
+The school will refuse admission above this number as the admission of another child would prejudice the provision of efficient education or the efficient use of resources.
 Applications must be made directly to the school on a form available from the school.
 If there is a vacancy, and there is no child on the relevant continued interest list with a higher priority (according to the over-subscription criteria 1-6 above), a place will be offered.

 In-year admissions or admissions at the beginning of school years other than Reception will be considered by the Governing Body only up to half a term in advance of the desired date for entry.

 For example for entry in January, the application will not be considered until after the October half term break.